VitaliiKalyta96/React-Project/README.md

 ### Instruction run project

+Open terminal and run next command:

+`sudo docker-compose up --build`

+`sudo chmod -R 0777 *`

+`sudo docker-compose up`

+Open http://localhost:3000 to view it in your browser.

-To perform this command in your terminal:
+If you want run project without docker you must perform this command in your terminal:

 ### 1
 `sudo apt install nodejs`